Attaching documents to your songs

 When you view your document from the Songs list or from a song in a show, you can use the following features:

-- Swipe up or down to scroll through long documents, or tap the top or bottom third of the lyrics to jump to the previous or next page.
+- Swipe up or down to scroll through long documents, or tap the top or bottom third of the document to jump a screen at a time.

 - Tap the left or right third of the document to switch to adjacent documents, if multiple documents are attached to the same song.